Red Fox Lab Traits, Appearance and Characteristics

 Yellow vs Red Fox Lab Coats

 A red Lab is a variation of yellow, and every red dog has those two essential little e genes that switch off black and brown.
 But then it starts to get a little bit more complicated.
-Hang on in there, we’ll try and simplify it a little.
-It centers on a pigment called pheomelanin.
-This pigment is responsible for the depth of red coloring in the yellow lab’s coat.
-And it is controlled by two different sets of genes.

 Red Fox Lab Genes

-There are other genes involved in coat color, some of which affect the Labrador.
+Dogs have other genes involved in coat color, some of which affect the Labrador.
 Genes, for example, that control areas of darker shading which can cause that ‘saddle’ pattern on some yellow dogs.
 But let’s not go there today!

 Fox Red Lab Breeders